substratum/documentation/AddingSupport.md

 app be downloaded from the Play Store by the users who want it but if you want to inline it, it must be included as a prebuilt (which I will go over below).

+If you are based on LineageOS, you may consider checking out [this thread](https://forum.xda-developers.com/apps/substratum/reference-lineageos-substratum-support-t3580276), as it will be tailored specifically to that ROM.
+Anything AOSP based should follow this guide.

 # Step 1: Add our framework changes

 We keep all of our framework changes in the [SubstratumResources organization](https://github.com/SubstratumResources).